Guilouz/FLSUN-S1-Open-Source-Edition/docs/about.md

 <img width="700" src="../assets/images/home.png">

-**FLSUN-OS** is an Open Source version for **FLSUN S1** that uses the microSD port of the core board to boot on a new OS.
+**FLSUN-OS** is an Open Source version for **FLSUN S1** and **FLSUN S1 Pro** that uses the microSD port of the core board to boot on a new OS.

 This means that the Stock OS is not modified.
-It’s a kind of dual boot, it's easy to go back to Stock OS.
+It’s a kind of dual boot, it's easy to go back to Stock OS but it can also be installed on eMMC memory.

 This new OS is based on :simple-debian: ***Debian 12 Bookworm*** and is ready to use.
 It's more stable and has better performance.<br />
 It has the advantage of having a support until June 2028 unlike Debian 10 (Stock OS) which expired in June 2024.